-Included in the refundable deposits of the Group and of the Company are:

-- (i) deposits paid pursuant to the Share Purchase Agreements on acquisition of Medan Tropika Sdn.
-Bhd. and Focal Products Sdn.
-Bhd. amounting to RM Nil (2020: RM2,320,000); and - deposits paid for the purchase of 52 pieces of freehold vacant lots for shop houses amounting to RM755,187 (ii) (2020: RM755,187).
+Included in the refundable deposits of the Group are deposits paid for the purchase of 52 pieces of freehold vacant lots for shop houses amounting to RM755,187 (2021: RM755,187).
 As the Group is no longer interested to further develop the said land, the Group has successfully found an interested buyer to buy the said land at the same original purchase price and is currently in the process of finalising the novation agreement.
 The deposit paid will be recovered from the interested buyer via the novation agreement.

-AMOUNT DUE FROM/(TO) SUBSIDIARIES 13.
+13. AMOUNT DUE FROM/(TO) SUBSIDIARIES